OmarItani-1995/Test-Game/README.md

 🧩 Project Overview

-This project was developed over approximately 12 hours as a prototype to demonstrate a modular game architecture built with flexibility and scalability in mind.
+This project was developed over approximately 12 hours as a prototype to demonstrate a modular and scalable game architecture in Unity.
-It focuses on clean system separation, event-driven communication, and extendable core utilities that can easily evolve into production-grade systems.
+It focuses on clean system separation, event-driven communication, and extensible core utilities that can easily evolve into production-ready systems.

 ⚙️ Core Features
 1. Dependency Injection (DI)